PaulKinlan/paul.kinlan.me/content/projects/fauxmium.md

 4.  **Rendering:** The generated content is streamed directly back to the browser and rendered.

 Currently, it supports text generation from **Google (Gemini)**, **OpenAI**, **Anthropic**, and **Groq**, with image generation handled by Gemini.
 You can tweak the prompts it uses by editing the text files in the `prompts/` directory—they're re-read on every request, so you can experiment without restarting the server.

-### Check out the Source

-Fauxmium is an open-source experiment.
-You can find the complete source code, detailed documentation, and contribution guidelines on GitHub.
-I welcome any issues and pull requests!